bokysan/tool-downloader/README.md

 COPY --from=hetzner-kube /usr/bin/hetzner-kube /usr/bin
 ```

-See more usage examples in the `tests` folder.
+See more usage examples in the `tools` folder.

 ## Configuration options